-To start this week’s piece, I’m going to take a step back to the first piece I wrote for Becoming Polymathic.
-Those of you registered for the newsletter will know what piece I’m referring to.
-Those of you who are not registered, you will see this piece when you do.
-That’s my shameless plug, now back to this week’s piece…
+I’m going to take a step back to the first Becoming Polymathic piece: the introductory “Why BP” email.
+Those of you registered will know what piece I’m referring to.
+Those of you who are not will see it when you do.
+Shameless plug over, we return to the piece.

 The First Becoming Polymathic Piece